-Taxpayers that want to protect itself against the possibility of general anti-avoidance clause being applied against it may apply for the so-called advance (safeguarding) tax ruling.
-The refusal to issue it and the safeguarding tax ruling may be appealed against to the administrative courts.
+An entrepreneur that wants to protect itself against the possibility of general anti-avoidance clause being applied against it may apply for the so-called advance (safeguarding) tax ruling.
+The refusal to issue it and the safeguarding tax ruling the entrepreneur disagrees with may be appealed against to the administrative court.